POL-U5341.03 Distributing Payments to Payees

 Electronic funds transfer of payments from the University’s bank account to a participating payee’s bank account.

-Include but are not limited to, checks to vendors and independent contractors, financial aid checks, and checks for reimbursement, travel advances and refunds.
+Non-payroll payments include, but are not limited to, payments to vendors and independent contractors, financial aid refunds, and employee reimbursements, travel advances and refunds.

 Payee

-The recipient of a payment from the University including, but not limited to, employees, vendors, independent contractors, and students.
+The person who receives a payment from the University including, but not limited to, employees, vendors, independent contractors, and students.

 Policy Statements